Cataracts

 Eye Examination

-Your eye doctor (ophthalmologist or optometrist) will ask you some questions about your symptoms, such as:
+The eye doctor (ophthalmologist or optometrist) will ask questions about:

-The eye doctor will then examine your eye, using specific tests.
+The eye doctor will examine the person’s eye, using several tests.
 The more common ones include:

 • Visual acuity test.
-This uses a standard eye chart with rows of different-sized letters to check how well you see at various distances.
+This uses a standard eye chart with rows of different-sized letters.
+This will check how well you see at various distances.

 • Slit-lamp exam.
-This test uses a special microscope with an intense line of light to light up the front parts of your eye—the cornea, iris, lens, and the spaces in between.
+This test uses a special microscope with an intense line of light to light up the front parts of your eye.
+It looks at the cornea, iris, lens, and the spaces in between.

 • Dilated eye exam.
 In this test, your eye doctor puts drops in your eyes to make the pupils dilate (get larger).
-Your retina and optic nerve can then be examined with the slit-lamp or a special instrument called an ophthalmoscope.
+They will then look at your retina and optic nerve with the slit-lamp or a special instrument called an ophthalmoscope.
 Your vision may be blurry for a few hours after the test.

 • Tonometry.
 In this test, numbing drops are placed in the eye, then the pressure inside the eye is checked.